quintenm/autocue/README.md

 # Digital Autocue
-A  digital webbassed online autocue for a faster way to communicate
+A  digital web based online autocue for a faster way to communicate

 It has a simple writer and reader side

 For use and support with
 Live interviews (for internet) or Presentations

-Version 1.4 alpha
+Version 1.5 alpha

 # Project
 * It's a simple side project, based on a simple idea.